 You’ve probably never used an alcohol calculator before.
 Because buying booze for a small gathering is one thing, but what about for a hundred people, one of whom is your Nana?
 No?
 Well, here’s everything you need to know about how to buy alcohol for your wedding.
 (Note: remember to buy ice).

 How Do I Buy ALCOHOL For My Wedding?
-(And How Much?)
+(And can You Hit Me With An Alcohol Calculator)

 Stock Your Bar